franknb/Medium/PlaidML_CNN/plaidML_non-experimental.md

 # Non-Experimental PlaidML Config

-In this example I do not use the experimental hardware configuration for PlaidML
+In this example I do not use the experimental hardware configuration for PlaidML.

+Still, run this command again if you ran it earlier, and make different choices.

 ```
-(medium) ➜  PlaidML_CNN git:(master) plaidml-setup
+plaidml-setup

 ```